-Children should arrive at school each morning in good time for the start of the day but not earlier than 8.45am.
-In bad weather, children are allowed into the school building from 8.45am onwards.
+Children should arrive at school each morning in good time for the start of the day-our gates open at 8:45am.

-All children leave school at 3.15pm unless they are involved in an after school activity.
+All children leave school at 3.25pm unless they are involved in an after-school activity.
 If, for any reason, you are likely to be delayed and cannot meet your child as arranged, the school office should be contacted by telephone in order that arrangements can be made to care for children until you arrive.
 If someone different is to collect your child, please ensure that the class teacher has been informed.